vjoel/tupelo/doc/tutorial.md

 The `Tupelo.application` command, provided by `tupelo/app`, is the source of all these options and is available to your programs.
 It's a kind of lightweight process deployment and control framework; however `Tupelo.application` is not necessary to use tupelo.

+Tracing is also available from within the tup shell with the trace command; type help at the command prompt for details.